gurjot14842/EthProofProject/README.md

 ### Creating a Token

 This Solidity program is a simple "CREATING A TOKEN " program that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to create a token having token name,token abbreviation, total suply.
+The purpose of this program is to create a token having token name,token abbreviation, total supply.

 ## Description